 Careers at NIFCO

-- NIFCO is looking for a full time Journeyman Plumber to join it's growing Lincoln field staff.
-NIFCO provides design and installation of mechanical systems to its customers and is in need of more skilled plumbers who understand the various types of piping systems and their operation.
-Our mechanical team is able to take the designs given to them from Architects, Engineers & other trades to map out and build an integrated piping system.
-This set up includes placing all pipe routing & sizing; fixture placement & styles per plumbing Codes; planning, assigning, and directing work or apprentices; coordination with other trades; addressing complaints and resolving problems.
+- NIFCO is looking for a full time Journeyman Fire Sprinkler Technician to join it's growing Lincoln field staff.
+NIFCO provides design and installation of fire sprinkler systems to its customers and is in need of more skilled fire sprinkler technicians who understand the various types of fire sprinkler systems and their operation.
+Our fire sprinkler team is able to take the designs given to them from our CAD technicians to build out an integrated fire sprinkler system.
+This set up includes placing all pipe routing & sizing; head placement & styles per NFPA Codes; planning, assigning, and directing work or apprentices; coordination with other trades; addressing complaints and resolving problems.

 - To perform this job successfully, an individual must be able to perform each essential duty & responsibility satisfactorily after training is complete.